tkimhofer/msbrowser/README.md

 MSbrowser has an intuitive workflow, with help text placed in the user interface.
 A descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the page menu above.
 All open data file formats are accepted.
 File conversion from vendor format can be performed with [ProteoWizard](http://proteowizard.sourceforge.net/).

 # Example Data
-The application comes with HILIC-MS example data acquired using a urine sample, so that one can become familiar with MSbrowser's functionalities before using own data.
+The application comes with HILIC-MS example data acquired using a urine sample, so that one can familiarise oneself with MSbrowser's functionalities before using own data.

 # Feedback